Defining Operational Conditions for Safety-Critical AI-Based Systems from Data: The Kernel-Based Representation

 \subsection{Choosing the Kernel Parameters}

 Almost every kernel has a free parameter matrix.
 Defining all those parameters by hand would undermine the purpose of an automated, data-driven ODD derivation framework.
-Moreover, for the RBF kernel, \(N\) n-dimensional anchor points would lead to up to \(Nn^2\) parameters to define.
+Moreover, for the RBF kernel, \(N\) \(n\)-dimensional anchor points would lead to up to \(Nn^2\) parameters to define.
 To allow automated parameter definition, some assumptions and simplifications must be made.
-First, it is assumed that the parameters are locally independent and relationships are governed only by global effects.
-From this simplification, it follows that the \(\Sigma\) matrix is diagonal.
+First, to avoid implicit bias, the parameter ranges should be normalized.
+This would ensure that all ranges are again of the same order of magnitude.
+Thus, their corresponding matrix entries are also roughly of the same order of magnitude, reducing the likelihood that extreme matrix entries make the affinity function unstable.
+Second, it is assumed that the parameters are locally independent and relationships are governed only by global effects.
+From this simplification, it follows that the \(\bm{\Sigma}\) matrix is diagonal.
+This assumption is consistent with the concept of local stationarity~\cite{Guttorp2006}.
+Under approximately uniform local distribution of anchor points, the off-diagonal entries of the empirical local covariance are \(O(k^{-1/2})\) in spectral norm, where \(k\) is the number of local neighbors~\cite{Bickel2008}, implying a pointwise error in the local affinity of the same order.
+The global affinity error is consequently \(O(K k^{-1/2})\), where \(K\) is the number of contributing neighbors, and vanishes as anchor point density increases.
+See \cref{sec:JustDiagSigma} for a formal proof.
 Moreover, it can be assumed that areas with a higher density of anchor points are more likely to be part of the ODD rather than outliers.
-Thus, the corresponding parameter in the \(\Sigma\) matrix may be larger, resulting in a wider influence of the kernel.
-Therefore, the parameters depend only on the distance to the nearest neighbor.
-With this assumption, the entries of the \(\Sigma\) matrix can be defined as
+Thus, the corresponding parameter in the \(\bm{\Sigma}\) matrix should be larger, resulting in a wider influence of the kernel.
+Therefore, the parameters depend only on the distance to the nearest neighbor, as clusters of anchor points will amplify themselves given \cref{eq:Superposition}.
+Thus, the entries of the \(\bm{\Sigma}\) matrix can be defined as

-where \(\sigma_{kk}^{(i)}\) are the diagonal entries of the \(\Sigma\) matrix for the RBF kernel of the \(i\)-th anchor point, \(\kappa\) is the maximum value of the diagonal entry, \(\eta\) is the decay factor and \(d_i^*\) is the distance to the nearest neighbor, either globally or per dimension.
+where \(\sigma_{kk}^{(i)}\) are the diagonal entries of the \(\bm{\Sigma}\) matrix for the RBF kernel of the \(i\)-th anchor point, \(\kappa\) is the maximum value of the diagonal entry, \(\eta\) is the decay factor and \(d_i^*\) is the distance to the nearest neighbor, either globally or per dimension.
 This approach reduces the number of manually defined parameters from \(Nn^2\) to 2, or \(2n\) if \(\kappa\) and \(\eta\) are defined per dimension.